Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Matches/GetTournamentInfo.md

 `botNames` | Yes | One or more ASF [bot names](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands#bots-argument)

 > [!NOTE]
-> Responses are not dependent on the account used to inspect an item.
+> Responses are not dependent on the account.
 You may provide multiple `botNames`, and the first available bot will be used to make the request.

 ## Query Parameters